neuertlab/TrueSpot-ReferenceData/Documentation.md

 This section describes how data were dumped from binary `mat` files storing detailed results to analysis-specific tables.

 ### Composite Result File Contents
+Callsets and performance stats for all tools are stored in MATLAB `mat` files for each benchmarked image.

 ### Simulated Image Summary Table